2008 Myanmar constitutional referendum

 A constitutional referendum was held in Myanmar on 10 May 2008 (24 May 2008 in some townships) according to an announcement by the State Peace and Development Council in February 2008.
 According to the military government, the new Constitution of Myanmar will ensure the creation of a "discipline-flourishing democracy".
 Multi-party elections followed in 2010.

 The constitutional referendum law was enacted and a referendum commission was set up on 26 February 2008.
 Reportedly, the law ensures the secret casting of votes and requires a public count of the ballots to prove it is fair.

 The draft constitution was published and the date of the referendum finally announced on 9 April 2008.
-Among the changes that the referendum sought to make are:
+Among the changes that the referendum sought to make were: